SethCommichaux/IGC/README.md

 python trace_cluster_generations.py
 ```

-This script creates two files: 1) edge_list.txt, which provides all pairwise relationships between the sequences used to create the IGC; 2) adjacency_list.txt, which provides an adjacency list for cluster membership in the IGC.
+This script creates two files: 1) edge_list.txt, which provides all representative-redundant sequence clustering relationships in the IGC; 2) adjacency_list.txt, which provides an adjacency list for cluster membership in the IGC.

 # Transitive clustering error analysis